gravitational/workshop/docker.md

 HOME=/root
 ```

-The environment variable above will likely differ from other systems and the hostname is randomized per container, unless explicitly specified differently.
+The environment variables to the container may be different on other systems and the hostname is randomized per container, unless specified differently.

-We can extend the environment by passing variable flags as `docker run` arguments:
+When needed we can extend the environment by passing variable flags as `docker run` arguments:

 ```bash
 $ docker run -e HELLO=world busybox env